seL4/website/About/whitepaper.md

 systems](https://en.wikipedia.org/wiki/Mixed_criticality).

 For detailed explanations of these terms, see our [FAQ](FAQ.html).
-For a more detailed introduction to seL4, read the [Whitepaper](seL4-whitepaper.pdf).
+For a more detailed introduction to seL4, read the [White Paper](seL4-whitepaper.pdf).

 <!-- TODO: restyle picture;